mikkoJJ/pienpanimopeli/docs/application.md

 Assets (graphics, sounds and text content) are contained in the `assets/` folder and loaded in the `Preloader` state.

+Documentation and other files humans may find useful are in the `docs/` folder.

+A minifiead and ready-to-upload version of the project is contained in the `deploy/` folder.

 ## External libraries

 The external libraries required by the game are: